 The Partnership maintains a profit sharing and 401(k) plan covering all eligible U.S. employees and U.S. JFC general partners and service partners, a Group Registered Retirement Savings Plan covering all eligible EJ Canada employees and Canadian JFC general partners, and a Deferred Profit Sharing Plan covering all eligible EJ Canada employees.
-The Partnership contributed approximately \$253 in total to these plans for the year ended December 31, 2022 in early 2023.
+As of June 30, 2023, the Partnership has recorded a liability of \$195 in total for its anticipated future contribution to these plans in early 2024.

 The Partnership has a written agreement with JFC for the services of certain financial advisors who are service partners of JFC and not employees of Edward Jones.
 Pursuant to the agreement, the Partnership makes payments to the service partners of JFC on JFC's behalf for those services provided.
-In addition to the contribution above, the Partnership contributed approximately \$48 to the profit sharing plan in early 2023, applying mandatory profit sharing contributions that were withheld from service partners of JFC during the year ended December 31, 2022.
+As of June 30, 2023, the Partnership withheld \$44 from service partners of JFC for future mandatory profit sharing contributions to the applicable profit sharing plan in early 2024.